evievansoest/BBS2061-Dynamic-modeling-in-breast-cancer-cell-growth/README.md

 ---

-*This project was developed as part of the BBS2061 course at Maastricht University.*
+*This project was developed as part of the BBS2061 Systems biology course at Maastricht University.*